Qualcomm-AI-research/FFNet/README.md

 ## Model Documentation

-Models released under the same license as the license in the repository

 ### GPU Models (Large)
 Images of 1024x2048 are input to these models, and feature maps of 256x512 are output.
 These models provide a much better speed-accuracy tradeoff than HRNets, as shown in the paper.
 The 3-stage models (ffnet122N/74N/46N) also provide a much better speed-accuracy tradeoff than DDNets, FANets, and the models listed under "GPU Models (Small)".